mikinty/Trading-Interview-Questions/chapters/brain.md

 - You have a bag of 100 strings.
 You reach in the bag, grab two ends of strings, and tie them in a loop.
 You keep on doing this until there are no ends left.
 How many loops do you expect to end up with on average?

+- There are 100 prisoners.
+There are 100 boxes with random numbers from 1-100 in them, one each.
+Each prisoner has a chance to go in the room and try to find their number.
+If they do so, they will make it out alive.
+Otherwise, they are killed on the spot.
+The prisoners are allowed to plan a strategy before they go in, but surviving prisoners will not be able to tell the other prisoners what they have seen.
+What is the best strategy for going about saving as many prisoners as possible, and how many prisoners can you save?